callnow

 +1-802-778-9005

-In the, the value of fixed assets is reduced over its useful life.
+In the case of fixed assets, the value is reduced over its useful life.

 With this method, the depreciation value remains constant over the asset’s useful life because it is assumed that the assets continue to provide the same level of benefit to the company throughout their useful life.